gis-survey/MobileSurveyor/README.md

 ./gradlew clean
 ./gradlew assembleDebug
 ```
-You will find an apk at `MobileSurveyor/app/build/outputs/apk/app-debug.apk` that you can install on an android device.

 ##### Android Studio

 1. clone this repo
-3. open up Android Studio go to *File* -> *Import Project* and select `MobileSurveyor/build.gradle` from your cloned repo
+2. open up Android Studio go to *File* -> *Import Project* and select `MobileSurveyor/build.gradle` from your cloned repo
-4. build and run the app by pressing `Run` button in Android Studio using an emulator or android device
+3. build and run the app by pressing `Run` button in Android Studio using an emulator or android device

-The app is preloaded with data from [TriMet](www.trimet.org) and contains a default config file to run locally and save output to your sdcard.
+##### apk

+You will find an apk at `MobileSurveyor/app/build/outputs/apk/app-debug.apk` that you can install on a supported android device.

 #####  Config File

-Config file can be found at `MobileSurveyor/app/src/main/assets/config.properties`
+The app contains a default config file that can be found at `MobileSurveyor/app/src/main/assets/config.properties`

 + **mode** this can be set to either *local* or *api*
     + *local* means that submitted on-off data is saved locally in a csv file and users cannot be authenticated